 80% of respondents are local residents and only 24% have a direct connection through a community sports club.

+Q7) What is your connection to Brierly Reserve?
 Base = 98 (totals may not add to 120 due to respondents skipping the question)